Even before turning 20, Kimi Antonelli has rewritten many Formula 1 records and aims to conquer many more.

 2 - Second youngest to score points

 Antonelli finished his first GP in fourth position, 10 seconds behind Lando Norris, thus earning his first points at 18 years, 6 months, and 19 days.
-Max Verstappen, however, did better because after retiring on debut, he secured 7th place in the next round, the 2015 Malaysian GP, at 17 years, 5 months, and 29 days.
+Max Verstappen, however, did better because, after retiring in his debut, he achieved 7th place in the next race, the 2015 Malaysian GP, at 17 years, 5 months, and 29 days.

 3 - Third youngest on the podium

-Antonelli stepped onto the podium for the first time at the 2025 Canadian GP, finishing 3rd, just one second behind the winner, at the age of 18 years, 9 months, and 31 days.
-He was surpassed by Max Verstappen, who reached the podium at 18 years, 7 months, and 15 days at the 2016 Spanish GP, and Lance Stroll, who did so at 18 years, 7 months, and 27 days at the 2017 Azerbaijan GP.
+Antonelli climbed onto the podium for the first time at the 2025 Canadian GP, finishing 3rd just one second behind the winner, at the age of 18 years, 9 months, and 31 days.
+He was beaten by Max Verstappen, who reached the podium at 18 years, 7 months, and 15 days at the 2016 Spanish GP, and Lance Stroll, who reached the podium at 18 years, 7 months, and 27 days at the 2017 Azerbaijan GP.

 4 - Third youngest on the front row